Traffic Topology

 #1.
 Traffic Topology

-DeepFlow's traffic topology is used to display the dependencies between services or resources, facilitating better analysis and problem-solving, such as analyzing performance bottlenecks, single points of failure, or potential dependency access issues.
+The traffic topology in DeepFlow can be used to display the dependencies between services or resources, enabling better analysis and troubleshooting, such as identifying performance bottlenecks, single points of failure, or potential dependency access issues.

 #1.1 Overview